 Management has determined that UTOPIA and UIA are related parties.
-During the year UTOPIA charged UIA a management fee of \$2,000,000 for administration, accounting/finance, marketing, customer service and outside plant performed in behalf of UIA.
-The unpaid portion of this fee totaled \$1,039,730 at June 30, 2019 and is included with accounts receivable.
-Since UIA's inception in 2011, UIA has paid a total of approximately \$2,500,000 to UTOPIA for management services and UTOPIA has donated management services to UIA valued at approximately \$4,100,000.
-UTOPIA did not donate management services to UIA during the year ended June 30, 2019.
+During the year UTOPIA charged UIA a management fee of \$2,212,400 for administration, accounting/finance, marketing, customer service and outside plant maintenance performed on behalf of UIA.
+Since UIA's inception in 2011, UIA has paid a total of approximately \$4,700,000 to UTOPIA for management services and UTOPIA has donated management services to UIA valued at approximately \$4,100,000.
+UTOPIA did not donate management services to UIA during the year ended June 30, 2020.

 UTOPIA also leases a building from UIA under an operating lease agreement entered into on May 1, 2017.
 The term of the lease is five years with a one-year auto renewal.
-Payments to UIA from UTOPIA for rent totaled \$141,600 for the year ended June 30, 2019.
+Payments to UIA from UTOPIA for rent totaled \$141,600 for the year ended June 30, 2020.

-As of June 30, 2019, UTOPIA has \$110,988 in accounts receivable due from UIA.
+As of June 30, 2020, UTOPIA has \$577,484 in accrued liabilities due to UIA.